Dealing with Complaints or When the relationship goes bad

 To be removed with no warning, no communication etc is horrendous client management, especially from a client that averages £10,000 per year on albums over the 8 years I’ve been with them.
 I’m not the biggest spender, but I’m not the smallest either.

 The image above is my open comment to the senior management of Graphistudio once I found out (via another individual who was also blocked and their account removed).
 I have had replies below that, but to preserve anonymity I’ve refrained from including the responses.
+If you are a company then dealing with complaints is part and parcel of life.
+Throwing them out of a closed group is childish in the extreme!

 I have included below the response from the UK General Manager: